pandemicpedals/pachydermpedals/collections/_tutorials/2020-12-27-angry-charles-tutorial.md

 # Tayda UV Printing #

+**Warning:** I have not gotten this to work exporting from Affinity Designer with multiple layers.
+I have successfully printed the enclosure for the [Purple](/pedals/2020-12-24-074/) which only has a color layer on a white background.
+I cannot get it either use the Roland swatches or export the WHITE and GLOSS layers.
+As of Febuary 19, 2021 I have received information from Hugo that the Affinity exported files wouldn't work with the added features.
+I have downloaded the free trial if Illustrator and have worked from the SVG created in Inkscape and have resubmitted the files.
+I will keep you posted.
+{: .notice--danger}

 ## Intro ##

 If you are like me, this is a hobby.
 As such I want to spend as much money as I can on parts and not on software.
 Because of this I do not want to invest in **Abobe Illistrator** ($59 a month US) but I would still like to get the professional look of UV printing.
 With help from the members on PedalPCB's forum I have come up with this less expensive approach.